jeremyfix/easylabwork/README.md

 The above command will iterate in the examples directory and every processed file will be copied in the directory examples_done with a mirrored.

-## Processing a single file
+## Examples

+### One line tags

-For now on, easylabwork is though for python programming and renders a tagged code :
+For now on, easylabwork is thought for python programming and renders a tagged code :

 ```python